oddbird/oddleventy/content/blog/2024/csswg-08.md

 But in many ways,
 we're taking the same approach:
 Chrome is opening issues
-to show where there masonry might conflict with existing grid features, and WebKit is looking for ways to minimize those conflicts.
+to show where their masonry might conflict with existing grid features, and WebKit is looking for ways to minimize those conflicts.